-The text of Colo.
+&lt;sup>17 Colo.
 Rev. Stat.
-Ann. § 18-6.5-102 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 22-1256 during the 2022 Regular Session of the Colorado state legislature (effective August 10, 2022).
-15 Colo.
-Rev. Stat.
 Ann. § 18-6.5-102(4) defines "at-risk juvenile" as "any person who is under the age of eighteen years and is a person with a disability as said term is defined in subsection (11) of this section."
-See supra note 14 for the definition of "person with a disability."
+See supra note 16 for the definition of "person with a disability."

-16 However, Colo.
+&lt;sup>18 However, Colo.
 Rev. Stat.
-Ann. § 19-3-304.4 (Pre-adolescent services task force - Duties - Report - Repeal) creates the Preadolescent Services Task Force to review service response through the juvenile justice system for purposes of working toward raising the minimum age for juvenile court jurisdiction to 13 years of age.
-The text of Colo.
-Rev. Stat.
-Ann. § 19-3-304.4 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 22-1131 during the 2022 Regular Session of the Colorado state legislature (effective July 1, 2023).
+Ann. § 19-3-304.4 (Pre-adolescent services task force - Duties - Report - Repeal) creates the Pre-adolescent Services Task Force to review service response through the juvenile justice system for purposes of working toward raising the minimum age for juvenile court jurisdiction to 13 years of age.

-have a prior felony adjudication or conviction.
-Relevant Colo.
+adjudication or conviction. $\wedge \wedge$ Relevant Colo.
 Rev. Stat.
 Colo.
 Rev. Stat.
 Colo.
 Rev. Stat.
 Colo.
 Rev. Stat.
 Colo.
 Rev. Stat.
 Statute(s) Ann. § 19-2.5- Ann. § 19-2.5-103 Ann. § 19-2.5-801 Ann. § 19-2.5- Ann. § 19-2.5- 103(1) (Jurisdiction) (Direct filing) 802(1)(a) 802(4)(b) (Jurisdiction) (Transfers) (Transfers)

-Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns international human rights standards; (2) allow some juvenile cases to be automatically transferred to criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subjected to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allow some juvenile cases to be automatically transferred to criminal court; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Statutorily require age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.